malmz/linsen-pdf-extractor/Readme.md

+# Linsen removed the pdf menu so this is now useless

 # Linsen pdf extractor

 Reads the pdf menu from chalmers linsen resturant and outputs it in a nice structured format.